Fall 2025 Courses

 College and Graduate School of Arts and Sciences

 Examines and evaluates some basic practices and principles of Anglo-American law.
-Discusses the justification of punishment, the death penalty, legal liability, good Samaritan laws, and the legal enforcement of morality.
+Discusses the justification of punishment, the death penalty, legal liability, good samaritan laws, and the legal enforcement of morality.
+For more details on this class, please visit the department website.

 College and Graduate School of Arts and Sciences